Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Discussion

-One of the largest and most prominent exercises in distant reading is likely still the "Quantitative Analysis of Culture Using Millions of Digitized Books" by \textcite{michel_quantitative_2011}.
-Even just the English segment of their corpus (361B words) would be 13k years of work to read through.
-While purporting to launch a field of "culturomics", their results were based not on "books" but rather counts of words and phrases aggregated across books.
-Given a similar dataset, processing it with an LLM in a MAMM framework would indeed take more than a few hours, but would not be impossible, while enabling asking more meaningful questions than word frequencies can provide.
+The distant reading exercise purporting to launch a field of "culturomics" by analyzing "millions of books" \parencite{michel_quantitative_2011} was based not on "books" but rather aggregated n-gram counts.
+The dataset was large though: even just the English segment (361B words) would be 13,000 years worth of reading.
+Processing a book dataset of that volume in a MAQD would likely take more than a few hours, but is already feasible with current LLMs, and would enable asking more meaningful questions than word frequencies can provide.